RanvierMUD/ranviermud/CONTRIBUTING.md

 and the Python-Markdown extensions, any markup you can use from those is free game.
 If you want to change the look and feel of the documentation styles are in `docs/_mkdocs/theme/ranvier/assets/stylesheets/application.css`

+You can test your changes to the docs locally by installing [mkdocs](http://www.mkdocs.org/) and running `mkdocs serve` from the root of the repo.

 ## What is and isn't part of Ranvier?

 An example of something that _would_ be desired for a code contribution: